-A rise in extracellular potassium excretion (i.e. plasma concentration) can occur due to increased potassium intake.
+A rise in plasma potassium concentration can occur due to increased potassium intake.
 This may be iatrogenic secondary to excess oral potassium supplements, an intravenous solution with potassium or blood products.

 Potassium is predominantly an intracellular cation, in certain conditions potassium is shifted from the intracellular to extracellular space causing hyperkalaemia.

 These tend to cause clinically significant hyperkalaemia in those with preexisting renal impairment.